 I have both bought and sold domain names via the Namecheap Marketplace numerous times, and without exception the process has been fast and smooth.
 You find a domain name that you like, add it to your cart, sign up for a free Namecheap account if you don't already have one, pay for the domain and you are done.
 They will automatically move the domain name from the sellers to the buyers account.

 Namecheap handle everything, which makes the transaction secure for both buyer and seller.
 The seller will get an email saying that the domain name was sold, and the funds are released 5 business days later (you can only take out into PayPal after you have $100, but can put any amount into your account to purchase new domains).
-The commission is a straight 10% (the price per domain must be between $5 and $1000).
+The commission is a straight 10% (the price per domain must be between $1 and $1000).
+Note that the minimum was recently reduced to $1 from $5, so it is now even better as a place to sell bargain domain names.

 There are two big advantages to buying on the Namecheap marketplace.
 ICANN have a 60 day transfer restriction in general - after a domain name has been newly registered or changed ownership normally you can't sell it to someone else for 60 days.
 However, you can sell it during this period on the Namecheap Marketplace as the ownership transfer is all done via one registrar.
 A second big advantage is that when you purchase on the Namecheap Marketplace ihe new owner does not need to add an extra year of registration (normally when the name is transferred to the new owner at a different registrar in addition to paying the cost of the domain name sale, the new owner needs to add a year of registration at the new registrar).
 As many of my domains are registered already for multiple years, this is a big advantage.

 You can easily make a single link that will always be updated with what you have currently listed - e.g. mine is here.
-You can only list domains registered with Namecheap on their marketplace.
+You can only list domains registered with Namecheap on their marketplace, however.

-All that being said, the Namecheap Marketplace has a $1000 limit, and the amount of traffic you will get will be limited to Namecheap Marketplace users and any others that you direct there.
-In summary, I find the Namecheap Marketplace an excellent place to buy and sell domain names, but not a good place to find available domain names.
+Namecheap Marketplace has a $1000 limit, and the amount of traffic you will get will be limited to Namecheap Marketplace users and any others that you direct there.
+I don't find it an effective price to sell domains at more than tens of dollars in price normally.
+In summary, I find the Namecheap Marketplace an excellent place to buy and sell domain low value domain names, but not a good place to find available domain names.

 You can make a single link that will go to your portfolio of names on Undeveloped, although only a few will show up at first (my Undeveloped portfolio is here).